makash/northendlab-hugo/exampleSite/content/continuous-learning-and-upskilling-for-security-teams.md

 While we fancy very many certifications, in my opinion, it’s best do those that enhance your contribution to the Organization’s business and/or pertains to your domain of choice.
 What you want but don’t necessarily need, will be lost and gone.
 If you can’t apply what you learnt, it is a waste.
 Also about adding it to your resume, companies will look for what they need not what you have.

 Certifications are just one of the many ways of upskilling.
-You can go for books, tutorials, videos, bug hunting to understand and explore various tech stacks, or create vulnerable systems(a good way to learn), explore the paradigms above and look for the right opportunity to invest in.
+You can go for books, tutorials, videos, bug hunting to understand and explore various tech stacks, or create vulnerable systems(a good way to learn), explore the paradigms above and look for the right opportunity to invest in for practical learning.

 **Constant Upskilling**